keyboardio/Kaleidoscope/docs/layers.md

 counter-productive.
 Instead, we use a layer shift key, like if it was a modifier.

-As a concrete example, lets imagine a small, ortholinear keyboard, like the Planck.
+As a concrete example, let's imagine a small, ortholinear keyboard, like the Planck.
 On the bottom row, on the right side of the space bar, we'd have a layer shift key (lets call that `Fn` for now), that takes us to the symbol layer.
 On the symbol layer, we'd have `{`, `}`, `[`, `]`, `(`, and `)` on the home row.
 To